-"Bob and I enjoyed the time shared with each of you in Bali,

-My expectations for the tour were met and exceeded .lt really was a small window into the Balinese culture.
+"Bob and I enjoyed the time shared with each of you in Bali, My expectations for the tour were met and exceeded .It really was a small window into the Balinese culture.
 To (our group leaders) Bonnie and Mel, Thanks!
 Hope this isn't our last tour.
 You all were interesting and gracious, Terima Kasih.
-Salamat Jalan"

-Dr. Bob & Evelyn Lawler, Gibsonia, PA - Bali 2015
+Salamat Jalan" Dr. Bob & Evelyn Lawler, Gibsonia, PA - Bali 2015

-"We had a fabulous experience, enjoying a fun group of travelers and loving the beautiful art and history of Spain.
-The warm, friendly and family culture feeling of Spain was memorable and a testimony to the connections of Chef Fernando Garcia".
+"I found the trip to Spain to be a great combination of site-seeing, CME and amazing gourmet meals and wines selected by an internationally famous chef.
+We visited several famous vineyards and were able to sample their wines.
+The visit to an ophthalmological institute was especially memorable, we watched lens surgery in close up.
+The visit was very well organized with time to explore cities on our own, as well as tours of architectural wonders.
+I strongly recommend this tour as a great experience"

-Dr. Gerry Mittler, Vancouver, BC - Spain Gourmet, September 2015
+Dr. John Cocker, Stouffville, On - Spain Gourmet, 2015